"When I find it convenient, I will send for you."1

 When the Apostle Paul was brought before Governor Felix to be judged for his Christian faith, Paul may have come close to persuading him to become a Christian.
 On one occasion after listening to Paul's case, Felix trembled and sent Paul away saying he would speak to him at a more convenient time.

 Today is the only day we ever have.
 Yesterday is gone forever.
-Tomorrow never comes.
+Tomorrow may never come.
 Whatever it is we need to do today we need to do today.
 Procrastination surely is the thief of time.
 There are many reasons why we put things off—apathy, fear, anxiety, uncertainty, habit, indifference, passive resistance, and/or just plain not-getting-around-to-doing-it.

 Whatever the reason, there are some things that are far too critical to put off until a more convenient time—especially putting our life right with God.